rmrk-team/evm/docs/RMRK/extension/soulbound/RMRKSoulboundAfterBlockNumber.md

-# RMRKSoulboundAfterBlock
+# RMRKSoulboundAfterBlockNumber

 *RMRK team*

-> RMRKSoulbound variant where transfers are allowed until a certain block number;
+> RMRKSoulboundAfterBlockNumber

-Smart contract of the RMRK Soulbound after specific Block module.
+Smart contract of the RMRK Soulbound module where transfers are only allowed until a certain block number.